PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Results. } The curve for each metric is shown as a function of $n$ in Fig. \ref{fig:res_syn}.
-We can observe from Fig. \ref{fig:res_syn}(a) that PMSSC outperforms SSC-OMP in terms of clustering accuracy, especially when the density of data points on the underlying subspace is lower.
-This could be partly due to the fact that PMSSC succeeds in generating better connectivity than SSC-OMP (Fig. \ref{fig:res_syn}(c)), and achieves lower subspace-preserving representation error (Fig. \ref{fig:res_syn}(b)).
-On the other hand, as shown in Fig. \ref{fig:res_syn}(d), PMSSC is much faster with parallel implementation, which is advisable for solving problems involving large-scale data.
-In addition, compare to SSSC which adopts the sampling approach similar to our method, PMSSC outperforms both in clustering accuracy and runtime (in the case of parallel implementation).
+The curve for each metric is shown as a function of $n$ in Fig.~\ref{fig:res_syn}.
+We can observe from Fig.~\ref{fig:res_syn_a} that PMSSC outperforms SSC-OMP in terms of clustering accuracy.
+The difference is especially large when the density of data points on the underlying subspace is lower.
+This could be partly due to the fact that PMSSC succeeds in generating better connectivity than SSC-OMP (see Fig.~\ref{fig:res_syn_c}), and achieves lower subspace-preserving representation error (see Fig.~\ref{fig:res_syn_b}).
+On the other hand, as Fig.~\ref{fig:res_syn_d} shows, PMSSC is much faster with parallel implementation, which is advisable for solving problems involving large-scale data.
+In addition, compared to SSSC which adopts a similar sampling approach to our method, PMSSC outperforms both in clustering accuracy and runtime (using a parallel implementation).